bitnami/charts/bitnami/mongodb-sharded/README.md

 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

+### Using an external config server

+It is possible to not deploy any shards or a config server.
+For example, it is possible to simply deploy `mongos` instances that point to an external MongoDB sharded database.
+If that is the case, set the `configsvr.external.host` and `configsvr.external.replicasetName` for the mongos instances to connect.
+For authentication, set the `configsvr.external.rootPassword` and `configsvr.external.replicasetKey` values.

 ## Persistence